-- 7. Merit evaluations require each faculty member to submit materials for proper review.
+- 7) Merit evaluations require each faculty member to submit materials for proper review.
 Failure to comply will result in assignment of "Does Not Meet FSU's High Expectations".
-Faculty members may obtain permission from the Chair for deadline extension in the event of circumstances that impede compliance. - 8.
-If a non-tenured faculty member receives a rating of "Does Not Meet FSU's High Expectations" for overall performance, then a Performance Improvement Plan (PIP) is to be initiated by the department Chair.
+Faculty members may obtain permission from the Chair for deadline extension in the event of circumstances that impede compliance. - 8) If a non-tenured faculty member receives a rating of "Does Not Meet FSU's High Expectations" for overall performance, then a Performance Improvement Plan (PIP) is to be initiated by the department Chair.
 If a tenured faculty member receives this rating for overall performance on three or more of the previous six faculty evaluations (a 7-year window of time), then a Performance Improvement Plan (PIP) is to be initiated by the department Chair.
-Performance Improvement Plans are defined and described in CBA Article 10.5.b.3. - 9.
-Merit criteria and examples are to be contained in a procedures document (this document) in order to allow faculty members to be aware of what types of performance are required to earn a given evaluation rating. - 10.
-These criteria and procedures are to be periodically reviewed by the faculty for consistency, revised as appropriate, and subjected to a reaffirmation ballot whenever changes are made.
+Performance Improvement Plans are defined and described in CBA Article 10.5.b.3. - 9) Merit criteria and examples are to be contained in a procedures document (this document) in order to allow faculty members to be aware of what types of performance are required to earn a given evaluation rating. - 10) These criteria and procedures are to be periodically reviewed by the faculty for consistency, revised as appropriate, and subjected to a reaffirmation ballot whenever changes are made.
 Subsequent revisions may be initiated by a majority vote of at least a quorum of the faculty members subject to evaluation or upon the initiative of the department/unit administrator.

-Four Required Items from Each Faculty Member to be Submitted for the FEC to Review elaborate, and place unique performance information into context.
-The four required documents to be uploaded by faculty through departmental servers are:
+H. Four Required Items from Each Faculty Member to be Submitted for the FEC to Review

-Each faculty member will submit four items for evaluation through the FSU Biology Web Applications site: The FSU VP for Faculty Development and Advancement Faculty Vitae Database System (FEAS https://netprod.oti.fsu.edu/cvdb/) will be used to streamline and standardize information for the 2-year period under review.
-In addition, Open Response Statements are allowed in order to explain,
+Each faculty member will submit four items for evaluation through the FSU Biology Web Applications site: The FSU VP for Faculty Development and Advancement Faculty Expertise and Advancement System (FEAS+; https://fda.fsu.edu/FEAS) will be used to streamline and standardize information for the 2-year period under review.
+In addition, Open Response Statements are allowed in order to explain, elaborate, and place unique performance information into context.